alex-windett/alex-windett.github.io/_posts/2017-04-03-render-conf-part-2.markdown

 3. The applications the software runs on
 4. The theorists or market leaders (i.e the "...but Facebook use it" syndrome).

-In one form or another I have been following these points thrugh progressive enhancement, even if it is being made to use legacy frameworks.
+In one form or another I have been following these points through progressive enhancement, even if it is being made to use legacy frameworks.

 React with node alongside a legacy backend
 --
-This all sounded a bit confusing to me, but ended up not only understanding it, but also seeing a very well implement example by [Ben Ilegbodu]().
+This all sounded a bit confusing to me, but ended up not only understanding it, but also seeing a very well implement example by [Ben Ilegbodu](https://github.com/benmvp).

 One of the downsides fo using React with modern web apps is the need for SEO optimisation and Open Graph tags.
 However, Google a reducing this annoyance are